safaris since 1995

-One of the smallest African countries, much of Malawi’s area is taken up by Lake Malawi that has given it the catchphrase “The Land of the Lake”.
-The variety of landscapes, great wildlife, birdlife and adventure activities combined with cultural, historical and community interaction, result in fun and interesting holidays and safaris for singles, couples, families or groups.
+One of the smallest African countries, so much of Malawi’s area is taken up by Lake Malawi that it is called “The Land of the Lake” by many people.
+The variety of landscapes, great wildlife, birdlife and adventure activities combined with cultural, historical and community interaction, result in fun and interesting holidays and safari trips for singles, couples, families or groups.

 The Nyika Plateau has 400 bird species, 200 orchid species and magnificent leopard whilst Cape Maclear is virtually unrivalled for watersports and diving.